alexanderdna/VanityAddrGen/README.md

 This is an interactive console application.
 It doesn't require any command line arguments.

-It will ask you to enter the number of CPU threads to use, then the keyword you want to appear in the address.
+It will ask you to enter the number of CPU/GPU threads to use, then the keyword you want to appear in the address.
 After that it will run until an address is found.
 Every second it will report how many attempts it has made to find an address.